 “At Virginia Mason, our definition of innovation is directed creativity implemented”– Amy Tufano

-Over the course of a lean journey, drivers of change evolve.
-It is common for improvement initiatives to begin with a consultant, then see that work shift to the organization’s “kaizen specialists,” or improvement department, for example.
-A defining moment then comes when the impetus for change shifts to the frontline team members who actually do the work — and when each worker has the knowledge of lean tools and the skills to drive innovation every day.
+Over the course of a transformation journey, drivers of change evolve.
+It is common for improvement initiatives to begin with a consultant, then see that work shift to the organization’s improvement department, for example.
+A defining moment then comes when the impetus for change shifts to the frontline team members who actually do the work — and when each worker has the knowledge of improvement tools and the skills to drive innovation every day.

 Reaching this stage takes time and a great deal of work.
 It involves nothing less than a fundamental cultural change — a shift from top-down improvement to one where change is driven continuously at the frontlines.
 Having the skills and tools is only part of the equation.
 The organizational culture must be one in which all employees feel empowered and encouraged to initiate and lead change.

 Getting to this point is a significant breakthrough for any organization, but even at that juncture there are challenges: Innovation can be overwhelming — it is an exciting concept.
 But how do you keep innovation simple and understandable?
 What do you do to continue to ensure all team members have the ability to make innovation central to their job functions?